sterding/circRNA/README.md

 - bedtools (2.26.0)
 - circExplorer (2.3.0)

+The scripts were tested on Linux and MacOS, but not on Windows.

 ## Maintainence and contribution
 This code is developed and maintained by Dr Xianjun Dong.
 Please email to xdong AT bwh.harvard.edu for questions and comments.